 - Allow the kettlebell to swing back down through your legs.

-While these are a great cardio and full-body workout, it mostly targets the muscles in your arms, shoulders, quads, and core.
+While these are great cardio and full-body workout, it mostly targets the muscles in your arms, shoulders, quads, and core.

 - Begin in a traditional plank position with your shoulders directly over your hands and wrists.